Resources for Water System Operators

 - tap water quality

 The Drinking Water Protection Regulation requires all small water system operators to have an emergency response plan in case of an emergency that might pose a health threat.
-Emergency Response Planning for Small Waterworks Systems (PDF, 317KB) will help operators develop their own emergency response plan.
+The Emergency Response and Contingency Planning for Small Water Systems (PDF 2.6 MB) has been revised to include the new Water Sustainability Act and will help operators develop their own emergency response plan.

 The B.C.
 Drinking Water Protection Regulation under section 5(2) states: “For the purposes of section 6(b) of the Act, drinking water from a water supply system must be disinfected by a water supplier if the water originates from (a) surface water, or (b) ground water that, in the opinion of a Drinking Water Officer, is at risk of containing pathogens.”